 There are a lot of options for configurations and different inserts if desired.
 We have a long narrow unit.
 Initially, we had it laying down and it doubled as a bench for extra seating.

 We now have it upright in our living room as we needed the floor space for my desk.
 Just be aware that if you have a taller unit upright the kids won’t be able to reach the top few bins.
 This could work to your advantage should you have certain toys you don’t want them to always have access to.

 There are lots of great options of bins you can use with the Kallax case.
-One of my favorites is Target’s threshold brand.
+One of my favorites is Target’s fabric bins.
 They are much more durable and sturdy than some other cheaper ones I’ve tried.
 We even use 2 of them as laundry bins in our girls’ rooms.

 There are lots of great bin options on Amazon as well such as this one.
 Just make sure what you select is a 13″ sized bin as that’s what fits best in the Kallax units.
 Keep in mind that not every space in the unit needs to be filled with a bin.
 Some can hold books or stuffed animals on the shelf.

 Toy storage for the bedroom